Michael-yunfei/academic-kickstart/content/post/LetterToAniInADream.md

 So true that the guitar is for a traveler<br>
 And the piano is for those home lovers<br>
 I realized this on that road<br>
-Where I carried my guitar but imagined I would play the piano for her<br>
+Where I carried my guitar<br>
+but imagined I would play the piano for her<br>
 <br>
 She is sitting in front of me with her leaves<br>
 I just pose to wait the time come<br>
 Outside my window, the birds are building their nest<br>
-I saw them picking the twigs and shifting around<br>
+I see them picking the twigs and shifting around<br>
 <br>

-Their wings are flattering each other for their subtle design of home<br>
+Their wings are flattering each other<br>
+for their subtle design of home<br>
 Sometimes I could watch them for the whole day<br>
 So often I wish I was that bird<br>
 Sing a song and build a nest for her<br>